HomeSpan/HomeSpan/docs/Extras.md

    * *numCycles* - the total number of times to transmit the pulse train (i.e. a value of 3 means the pulse train will be transmitted once, followed by 2 additional  re-transmissions)

    * *tickTime* - the duration, in **microseconds**, of a *tick*.
 This is an optional argument with a default of 1 microseconds if not specified.
-Valid range is 0-255, where 0 implies 256 microsends
+Valid range is 1-255 microseconds, or 0 for 256 microseconds

+Below is a complete example that produces two different pulse trains with the signal output linked to the ESP32 devices built-in LED.
+The tick duration is set to a very long 100𝛍s, and pulse times of 1000-10,000 ticks are used, so that the individual pulses range from 100ms to 1s and are visible.
+In practice the default tick duration of 1𝛍s with pulse durations on the order of 100 ticks would be used to drive an actual RF or IR transmitter.

 ---